tringular/Basic_minimal/README.md

 ## Bringing Shiatsu & Flowers - by Mirja Bastian

-Shiatsu & Flowers aims to make basic Shiatsu practice and conversation accessible to everyone.
+Shiatsu & Flowers aims to make basic Shiatsu practice (Shiatsu) and creative conversation (Flowers) accessible to everyone.

-By means of single sessions, workshops and a podcast series (to be announced) we contribute to the development of a healthy and balanced environment with the individual at it's centre.
+By means of single sessions, workshops and podcast series (to be announced) I contribute to the development of a healthy and balanced environment with the individual at it's centre.

 ### Shiatsu

-Shiatsu is a gentle
+Shiatsu is a flowing massage originating in Japan that has positive effects on your wellbeing by balancing your energy system.

 ### Flowers